coronel08/my-notes/notes/docs/aws.md

         -   Origin Protocol Policy - Server Policy
     -   Can use infront of an Application Load Balancer
     -   Cloudfront Multiple Origins- Can setup to deliver content from multiple origins.
+        -   Origin Groups - Cloudfront routes all incoming requests to the primary origin even when a previous request failed over to the secondary origin.
+Cloudfront only sends requests to the secondary origin after a request to the primary origin fails.
+Also uses secondary origin only when the HTTP method of the viewer request is `GET`, `HEAD`, `OPTIONS`.
+Two origins are enough to setup a failover.
     -   Global Accelerator - provides 2 static public IP's that act as a fixed entry point.
 Improves performance of users traffic by using global network infrastructure.
     -   Cloudfront Key Pairs - created by root user, used to create signed URLs or signed cookies.
 Can only haave two per account
         ![](https://media.datacumulus.com/aws-dva-pt/assets/pt1-q4-i2.jpg)